PriNova/codypy/README.md

 - Handles connection errors and timeouts
 - Extracts method and result from JSON-RPC responses
 - Supports asynchronous communication using `asyncio` library
+- Show inferred context files if any with optional line ranges

 ## Requirements